abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 }
 ```

-After creating these two components, we can use the [**Layout Hooks**](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Layout-Hooks) system of ABP to inject this two components between head and script tags.
+After creating these two components, we can use the [**Layout Hooks**](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Layout-Hooks) system of ABP to inject these two components between head and script tags.

 To do this, open your web module class and update the `ConfigureServices` method as below: